spencer-thompson/ai-tutor/doc/sprints/sprint4/doc.typ

 - #sym.ballot.cross *NF3.3:* The AI Tutor's responses shall achieve a Flesch-Kincaid grade level score between 8 and 12 to ensure they are understandable to a broad audience.

+- #sym.ballot.heavy *NF3.4:* The AI Tutor's responses should accurately reflect what a user sees on Canvas.

 === Scalability

-- #sym.ballot.cross *NF4.1:* The system shall be horizontally scalable.
+- #sym.ballot.cross *NF4.1:* The system shall be able to scale horizontally.
 An increase in container instances must result in a proportional increase in user capacity.

-- #sym.ballot.heavy *NF4.2:* The application shall be fully containerized using Docker, with all services defined in a `docker-compose.yml` file for automated deployment and scaling.
+- #sym.ballot.heavy *NF4.2:* The application shall be fully containerized using Docker, with all services defined in a `docker-compose.yaml` file for automated deployment and scaling.

 === Reliability